 Selvanathan Tharsan (Junior Researcher & Program Officer) is an experienced field researcher in areas including land and women’s rights.
 Tharsan joined ACPR in June 2017 and currently assists with field research, documentation and coordination of capacity-building projects.
 Tharshan is also a part of Vellamai and volunteers with Women’s Action Network.

-Anushani Alagarajah (Consultant Researcher) is the coordinator of Women’s Action Network and began working with ACPR in February 2017 as a researcher for ACPR’s ‘Stories of Resilience’ project.
+Anushani Alagarajah (Senior Researcher) is the coordinator of Women’s Action Network and began working with ACPR in February 2017 as a researcher for ACPR’s ‘Stories of Resilience’ project.
 She is an activist working in the fields of gender rights, development and post-war issues.
 She has previously worked for the Point Pedro Institute of Development, International Centre for Ethnic Studies and Domestic Violence Action Centre, Hawaii.
 Anushani completed her undergraduate degree at the Asian University for Women in Bangladesh with a major in Asian Studies and a minor in Gender Studies

 tsunami-impacted villages in Batticaloa.